J&J Medical Connect

 Pooled Analysis of Phase 3 Studies

-Mease et al (2021)1 evaluated the incidence of adverse events (AEs), including serious AEs (SAEs) and gastrointestinal-related SAEs, with TREMFYA using pooled safety data of patients with moderate to severe plaque psoriasis (VOYAGE 1 and VOYAGE 2) and active PsA (DISCOVER-1 and DISCOVER-2) through 1 year of treatment.
+Mease et al (2021)1 evaluated the incidence of adverse events (AEs), including serious AEs (SAEs) and gastrointestinal-related SAEs, with TREMFYA using pooled safety data of adult patients with moderate to severe plaque PsO (VOYAGE 1 and VOYAGE 2) or active PsA (DISCOVER-1 and DISCOVER-2) through 1 year of treatment.

 • Data were analyzed through week 60 for DISCOVER-1, week 52 for DISCOVER-2, and week 48 for both VOYAGE 1 and VOYAGE 2.